scese250/Gemini-For-Visual-Novels/README.md

 ## Important Recommendation: Avoid Soft Bans
 The system automatically rotates accounts every **10 requests**.
-**IT IS HIGHLY RECOMMENDED to have at least 2 Google accounts logged in on your browser (or different browsers)** so the script can switch between them.
+**IT IS HIGHLY RECOMMENDED to have at least 2 Google accounts setup in the Cookies.txt so the script can switch between them.
 This distributes the load and prevents temporary blocks (soft bans) due to excessive usage on a single account.

 ## Requirements